geocarlos/basic-node-site/README.md

 ## For beginners who might want to try this:

-Clone this directory: `git clone https://github.com/geocarlos/basic-node-site.git`.
+Clone this repository: `git clone https://github.com/geocarlos/basic-node-site.git`.

 CD into the directory: `cd basic-node-site`.